KC-7/jest-simon-game/README.md

 3. When the package.json file has been installed, type `npm install --save-dev jest`

 Note, a previous version of Jest was installed in this project, I did this by entering the following for step 3. `npm install --save-dev jest@26.6.3`

+## How to Run the Tests

+To run the tests in Gitpod, in the terminal, type:

+`npm test`

 ## Credits